mskcc/ACCESS-Pipeline/README.md

 /resources/run_params/test.yaml
 /resources/run_params/test__collapsing.yaml
 ```
-For simplicity, its likely that the only values that will actually require any changes are:
+If you are on LUNA, the only value that will actually require changing is:
 ```
 abra__scratch
-tmp_dir
-reference_fasta
-reference_fasta_fai
-bqsr__knownSites_dbSNP
-bqsr__knownSites_millis
-FP_config_file
-A_on_target_positions
-B_on_target_positions
-noise__good_positions_A
-pool_a_bed_file
-pool_b_bed_file
-gene_list
-and the paths to the tools in run_tools
 ```

-### 5. Include the paths to BWA and Bedtools as the first entries in your path:
+### 5. Update your PATH variable:
-Abra and pybedtools will use these versions of BWA & bedtools implicitly.
-This is not ideal, but remains the only solution for now unless we move to Docker containers
+Abra and pybedtools will use versions of BWA & bedtools implicitly.
+This is not ideal, but remains the only solution for now unless we move to Docker containers.
+This will also leverage the correct verison of GCC for pybedtools.

+If you are on LUNA, put the following at the end of your `~/.profile` (or `~/.zshrc` if using zshell) to get the required versions of the tools:
 ```
-PATH="/usr/bin/bwa:$PATH"
-PATH="/usr/bin/bedtools:$PATH"
-PATH="/usr/bin"
+export PATH="/common/lsf/9.1/linux2.6-glibc2.3-x86_64/etc:/common/lsf/9.1/linux2.6-glibc2.3-x86_64/bin:/opt/common/CentOS_6-dev/bin/current:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin:/opt/common/CentOS_6-dev/nodejs/node-v6.10.1/bin/"
 ```
-This gives us the correct versions of bwa, bedtools and gcc (which are already installed on LUNA)

 ### 6. Install the python tools
 ```